ruhulamin7/skillup-training/README.md

 ## Project Details

 This is a educational training center's website.
-There are four pages, home page, courses page, about us and contact us page.
-Every page has some teaching related content except contact us page.
+There are four pages in this web site, these are home page, courses page, about us and contact us page.
+Every page has some teaching related content except contact us and login page.